PoohL0ve/web_mobile_development/front-end/javascript/JSTHEORY.md

 // firstElementChild lastElementChild
 ```
 The node list returned from the querySelectorAll method can be converted to an array using **Array.from()**.
 Simple operations:

+Modification methods include:
+- **innerHTML**: returns a HTML string, can also be used to delete in content by setting it to an empty string
+- **textContent**: used for plain text; do not use tags with it
+- **createElement, createTextNode**: elements and texts
+- **appendChild**: accepts a node and places it last to an element
+- **remove**: deletes an element
 ```js
 // Create an element
 const para = document.createElement("p");